Installing Plugins

 To uninstall a plugin:

-han plugin remove jutsu-biome
+han plugin remove biome

 This removes the plugin from your settings and cleans up any associated configuration.